wjleece/Adwords-for-RAG-LLMs/README.md

 I'm sure Bard will start doing this soon as LLMs are going to disrupt internet search and Google's main cash cow.

 So I expect to see "AdWords for Bard" soon.

+Next steps:

+1. Get all Nike shoe information available from the Amazon product API
+2. Use a RAG system (even though it might not strictly be necessary) to suppliment OpenAI's Nike product knowledge
+3. Publish an API for this

+Longer term:

+1. Build some type of interface that makes it really easy for non-technical users to upload files and/or include URLs as documents to the RAG system